hahn-th/homematicip-rest-api/README.md

 - what the device should do that the library cannot do yet
 - the dump itself, as a [gist](https://gist.github.com) if it is long

-## Implemented Stuff

-- [x] Generate authentication token
-- [x] Read current state of the Environment
-- [x] Weather
-- [x] Location
-- [x] Basic Informations( apversion, pinAssigned, timeZone, … )
-- [x] Devices (partly)
-- [x] Client
-- [x] Groups

-## Supported devices
+## Device support

-Both radio and wired devices are listed together; wired models carry the `HMIPW` prefix.
-A checked box means the device is mapped to a class in this library.
-Unchecked usually means nobody has sent a config dump for it yet, see above.
-Entries marked `*powered by HmIP` are third-party devices using the Homematic IP protocol.
+A checked box means the model is mapped to a device class here, so its readings and commands are available.
+An unchecked box means the model is known but not implemented, usually because nobody has sent a dump for it yet, see [New devices and config dump](#new-devices-and-config-dump).

+Radio and wired devices are in one list; wired models carry the `HMIPW` prefix.
+Entries marked `*powered by HmIP` are third-party devices speaking the Homematic IP protocol.

 - [x] ALPHA-IP-RBG (Alpha IP Wall Thermostat Display)
 - [x] ALPHA-IP-RBGa (Alpha IP Wall Thermostat Display analog)
 - [ ] ELV-SH-AI8 (Alarmline Interface 8x Inputs) \*powered by HmIP
 - [x] ELV-SH-BS2 (Switch Actuator for brand switches 2x channels) \*powered by HmIP
+- [x] ELV-SH-CTH (Temperature and Humidity Sensor Compact) \*powered by HmIP
 - [x] ELV-SH-CTV Tilt Vibration Sensor Compact
 - [ ] ELV-SH-GVI (Garden valve interface) \*powered by HmIP
 - [ ] ELV-SH-IRS8 (Infrared Remote control - 8x channels) \*powered by HmIP
 - [x] ELV-SH-PSMCI (Switch Measuring Cable Indoor) \*powered by HmIP
 - [x] ELV-SH-PTI2 (Temperature Difference Sensor 2 - Platin) \*powered by HmIP
 - [x] ELV-SH-SB8 (Status Board) \*powered by HmIP
+- [x] ELV-SH-SMSI (Soil Moisture Sensor Interface) \*powered by HmIP
 - [x] ELV-SH-SPS25 (Switchable Power Supply) \*powered by HmIP
 - [ ] ELV-SH-SW1-BAT (2x Actuator Switch for 30V/1A with 2xAA Batteries) \*powered by HmIP
+- [x] ELV-SH-TACO (Temperature, Tilt and Vibration Sensor) \*powered by HmIP
 - [ ] ELV-SH-WSC (2x Servo Controls, 5v - 12V) \*powered by HmIP
+- [x] ELV-SH-WSM (Watering Actuator) \*powered by HmIP
 - [ ] ELV-SH-WUA (Dimming Actuator, 0-10/1-10-V-Control inputs, 8A 230V) \*powered by HmIP
 - [x] HMIP-ASIR (Alarm Siren - indoor)
 - [x] HMIP-ASIR-2 (Alarm Siren - indoor) New Version